MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 This program defines the path used in `Create1DPath` to have its (0, 0) point in the center.
 This seems reasonable because the (0, 0) point of the path is aligned with the line or curve that it's adorning.
 However, you can use a non-centered (0, 0) point for some special effects.

-The **Conveyor Belt** page creates a path resembling an oblong conveyor belt with a curved top and bottom this is sized to the dimensions of the window.
+The **Conveyor Belt** page creates a path resembling an oblong conveyor belt with a curved top and bottom that is sized to the dimensions of the window.
 That path is stroked with a simple `SKPaint` object 20 pixels wide and colored gray, and then stroked again with another `SKPaint` object with an `SKPathEffect` object referencing a path resembling a little bucket:

 [![](effects-images/conveyorbelt-small.png "Triple screenshot of the Conveyor Belt page")](effects-images/conveyorbelt-large.png#lightbox "Triple screenshot of the Conveyor Belt page")